sylistine/EnDjinnV/README.md

 # Next Steps
 - Implement game engine style Camera/Scene/Lighting objects.
 We want to set camera transform arbitrarily, have an arbitrary number of meshes (and draw calls), and at least very basic lighting.
-- Classes were made to be responsible for cleaning up GPU memory (i.e.: Buffer).
-These classes have move semantics and somewhat behave like std::unique_ptr, but are not templatized and more robust types are already available via `vulkan.hpp`, so we should probably switch to those and reduce explicit cleanup operations.
+- Classes were made to be responsible for cleaning up GPU memory (i.e.: Djn::Gfx::Buffer).
+These classes have move semantics and somewhat behave like std::unique_ptr, but more robust types are already available via `vulkan.hpp`, so we should probably switch to those to reduce duplication and cruft.

 # Goals